asaad-tt/awesomely-eating-client/README.md

 ** I stored data in mongodb database and from there i use data as my necessity.
 ** I also use react photo view , which make a photo a full screen size after click ** i make a blog route , there i answered some important Question about database, programming language etc..
+\*\* After completing the project i deploy the client side to the firebase and backend site to vercel.

 # Getting Started with Create React App